tmonjo/DeepSpaCE_test/README.md

 # DeepSpaCE

-Deep learning model for Spatial gene Clusters and Expression (DeepSpaCE) is a method that predict spatial gene expression from tissue section images using deep learning.
+Deep learning model for Spatial gene Clusters and Expression (DeepSpaCE) is a method that predicts spatial gene expression from tissue section images using deep learning.

 # Table of Contents